panoramic view of swiss mountains

 Find your long-distance trail

 Long-distance hiking is the art of mastering a multi-day hike, covering long distances, typically over several days, weeks, or even months.
-It’s what hikers love to do the most and it combines a physical and mental experience, always with a connection with nature and other hikers.
-Hikers often choose one of the marked trails that goes through diverse landscapes.
-Preparing for long-distance hiking requires careful planning which is not only important but also very joyful.
-Long-distance trails can be derived from thru-hiking trails, mostly hiking for several weeks or months to shorter hut-to-hut trekking or long-distance trails carrying your tent or sleeping in hotels or bed & breakfasts along the trail.
-Or enjoy the spiritual pilgrim trails.
-The choice is between plenty of beautiful long-distance trails all over the world.
+It’s what hikers love to do the most and combines a physical and mental experience, always with a connection to nature and other hikers.
+Preparing for long-distance hiking requires careful planning which is not only important but also can be a lot of fun.
+Long-distance trails are usually defined as anything from hiking for several weeks or months to shorter hut-to-hut treks, some long-distance trails require you to carry your tent, or others have you sleeping in hotels or bed & breakfasts along the trail.
+Or, a long-distance trail could also be one of the many spiritual pilgrim trails.
+The choice is yours between the countless beautiful long-distance trails all over the world.

 Best long-distance trails